tm571/aip-community-registry/GSuite_Send_Email_Compute_Module/README.md

 ## Development

 > [!WARNING]
-> Due to the (my?)limitations of importing the Foundry Data Connection source locally the project has a test.js feature and some Compute Module initialization logic that only runs once you deploy the module.
+> Due to the limitations of importing the Foundry Data Connection source locally the project has a test.js feature and some Compute Module initialization logic that only runs once you deploy the module. (likely chance this was just a 'me' problem)

 ```bash
 # Local testing